-Classification & Compensation Manager (Administrator II) / Human Resources
+Classification & Compensation Analyst (Confidential Administrative Support II) / Human Resources

 California State University, San Bernardino

 First Review Deadline: This position will remain open until filled.
-Applications will be reviewed beginning on March 4, 2021.
+Applications will be reviewed beginning March 12, 2021.

 California State University, San Bernardino is a preeminent center of intellectual and cultural activity in Inland Southern California.
 Opened in 1965 and set at the foothills of the beautiful San Bernardino Mountains, the university serves more than 20,000 students each year and graduates about 4,000 students annually.
 CSUSB reflects the dynamic diversity of the region and has the most diverse student population of any university in the Inland Empire.
 Seventy percent of those who graduate are the first in their families to do so.